HarshithaSolai/vue-search-app/README.md

 ### Programming patterns
 - Clean code (Created components based on single responsibility principle)
+- Reusable components (BaseCard component is reused by all topics cards)
 - Dymanic component rendering (using dynamic binding :is directive)
 - Conditional rendering using (v-if, v-else-if, and v-else directives)
-- Loading and Error handling
+- Loading and Error handling using composables
 - Custom Events and Emitting
-- Data and Reactive Properties
-- Lifecycle Hooks
-- I staretd with Options API method of creating components first and then made it reusable using Composition API (it was easy to migrate since it ws very similar to hooks in react)
+- I staretd with Options API method of creating components first and then made it reusable using Composition API and composables (it was easy to migrate since it was very similar to native hooks & custom hooks in react)

 ## Design
 ### UX